zyhzsh/S7-Doc/docs/Individual/Research/1 - Lotus blossom - 1.md

 The app also includes educational features such as a knowledge base of biking tips and resources, and users can receive personalized recommendations based on their interests and previous rentals.

 One example of a use case for the bike-sharing app is for tourists visiting a new city.
 They can quickly and easily rent a bike, customized to their preferences and needs, to explore the city at their leisure.
 The app provides recommendations for bike-friendly routes and sights, as well as tips for safely navigating the city's streets.

+_Some or all of the text in this document was generated with the assistance of ChatGPT or other grammar checking tools_